getreu/pandoc-notetaking/doc/source/Note taking with Pandoc--Organize your notes with your favorite editor and markup-language.md

 > **Note**
 >
-> Before and after launching the editor `pandoc-note` renames the file to
+> Before and after launching the editor `pandoc-note` renames the file to be in
-> be in sync with the asciidoc title.
-For more details see
+> sync with the document's metadata, i.e. title, subtitle and file-extension.
-> [Document title - filename sync]
+> For more details see [Document title - filename sync]

 ## Taking notes about a file